Why Use TaskGuru's Free QR Code Generator?

 - Capacity: Up to 7,089 characters.

-- Damage tolerance: Readable up to 30% damaged.
+- Damage tolerance: Readable up to 30% damaged (error correction H).

 - Customizable: Supports custom colors and embedded logos.